Berkey® TIPS & FAQS

 Do your filters take out plastic from the water?

-What is the Aluminum Oxide media in our Berkey PF-2™& Arsenic Filters?
+What is the Aluminum Oxide media in our Berkey PF-2™Fluoride & Arsenic Filters?
 Click Here

 We are on well water.
 Do we need to add the PF-2 filter elements?

-Is there a way to test my Berkey purifier system to make sure it is working properly?
+Is there a way to test my Berkey water system to make sure it is working properly?

 Yes.
-You can test the Black Berkey filter elements by filling the upper chamber with water and then adding 2 drops of red food colouring for every gallon of water within your upper chamber.
+You can test the Black Berkey® Elements by filling the upper chamber with water and then adding 2 drops of McCormick red food colouring for every gallon of water within your upper chamber.
 Be sure to use red as no other colour of food colouring will work.
 If the food colouring is removed entirely, your system is working properly.
 If not, make sure the wingnuts on the filters are securely tightened then re-run the test.
 If you have the PF-2 fluoride filters installed, remove them prior to performing the red dye test.

 Can I purify saltwater in my Berkey?